 k.
 Provisions

-Provisions are recognised when the company has a present legal or constructive obligation as a result of a past events, it is probable that an outflow of resources will be required to settle the obligation and the amount can be reliable estimated.
-Provisions are not recognised for future operating losses.
+Provisions are recognised when the Company has a present legal or constructive obligation as a result of a past events, it is probable that an outflow of resources will be required to settle the obligation and the amount can be reliably estimated.

-Provisions are measured at the present value of management's best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
-The discount rate used to determine the present value is a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+Provisions are measured at present value of management's best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
+The discount rate used to determine the present value pre-tax rate that reflect current market assessment of the time value of money and the risk specific to the liability.

 l.
 Contingent Liabilities